 James Brown died in 2006 and his estate was still not settled as of 2016.

-A Revocable Living Trust is another estate planning option.
+A Revocable Living Trust is Another Estate Planning Option.

-A revocable trust document (also a contract) set up during life can be revoked at any time before death.
-They are a common and excellent way to avoid the cost and hassle of probate, because the property held in the trust (referred to as”funded” trust) during life passes directly to the trust beneficiaries after the trust maker’s death, without Probate court proceedings.
-Unlike Probate proceedings, trust assets pass to the beneficiaries privately.
+A Revocable Living Trust is a document (also a contract) set up during life that can be revoked (as opposed to an irrevocable trust) at any time before death.
+They are a common option in estate planning to avoid the cost and hassle of probate.
+A properly “funded” revocable trust holds the Grantor’s (the person who created the trust) property during their lifetime.
+When a death occurs, the assets pass directly to the trust beneficiaries without probate court proceedings.
+Unlike probate proceedings that are publically recorded at county probate offices, trust assets privately passed to the beneficiaries.

 You decide or the State will decide on whom, when, and how your heirs will receive your assets upon your passing.

 Download the free brochure on general estate planning basics titled:

 Top 10 Ways Estate Planning Can Benefit You